grab-a-byte/advent-of-code/README.md

 ## Go
 You can download the golang SDK from [the golang website](https://go.dev/).
 The folder contains a main.go file which will run all sub-days and there are tests for each daybased on the examples.
 When in the folder with main.go, you can run he command `go run main.go` to run the project.
 I have written these using VS Code and so setup is for that, apologies if you use goland or another IDE

+## Editors
+Helix - In 2023 i used the helix editor to try and learn something new, while slowing me down i'm using it as a experience to learn a new editor instead of a new language this year.